METALS-London copper slips as China holiday crimps demand

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Volumes across base metals were very low at around 3000 lots of turnover.
-LME zinc and aluminium were more heavily traded than copper, trading flat and down 0.5 percent.
+* Volumes across base metals were very low at around 500 lots of turnover.
+LME zinc and aluminium were more heavily traded than copper, both also down around 0.2 percent.

 PRICES